Sky Pacific

-SKY Pacific is a Fiji based pay TV service formerly owned by Fiji Television Limited delivering encrypted signals of 26 channels via direct-to-home (DTH) satellite on C-band to subscribers in Fiji and across the South Pacific.
+SKY Pacific is a Fiji based pay TV service owned by Digicel (formerly owned by Fiji Television Limited) delivering encrypted signals of 27 channels via direct-to-home (DTH) satellite on C-band to subscribers in Fiji and across the South Pacific.
 It is headquartered in the capital city of Fiji, Suva City with branch offices in Suva, Lautoka, Nadi and Labasa.
 On April 1, 2016, Digicel Fiji officially acquired the company.